uma-dev/spring-boot-notes/notes.md

     - @SpringBootApplication (initialize some default required modules)
 - Which class is a beam
     - @Component
-- Which class is a controller
+- Which class is a REST controller
     - @RestController
 - Dependency injection
     - @Autowired (setter, field or constructor injection)